Thermodynamic potential for quark-gluon plasma with finite quark masses and chemical potential: Results

-Here, we take a realistic quark masse $m_s = 96$ MeV and select a typical core-collapse SN temperature of $T =10$ MeV.
-Lines are drawn for calculations in the $m_s = 0$ limit (green line) and in the finite-mass periodic-regularization of the present work (blue line).
-For finite s-quark mass, there is an obvious divergence due to the $\exp{[ 2 \mu/T]}$ term in Eq.~(\ref{finitem}) once $\mu > m$.
+Here, we take a realistic $s$-quark mass of $m_s = 95$ MeV and select a typical core-collapse supernova temperature of $T=10$ MeV.
+Lines are drawn for calculations in the $m_s = 0$ limit (green line) and in the finite-mass periodic-regularization of Eq.~(\ref{finitem}) (blue line).
+For finite $s$-quark mass, there is an obvious divergence at large $\mu/T$ due to the $\exp{[ 2 \mu/T]}$ term in Eq.~(\ref{finitem}).
 This limits the range of validity of this periodic regularization approach.

+Moreover, as can be seen in the example given in Figure \ref{fig:3}, for low chemical potential, $\mu < m_s$, the massless approximation over-estimates the pressure contribution due to the $s$-quark by more than an order of magnitude, and continues to overestimate the pressure by at least a factor of two up to $\mu \sim 1.5 m_s$.

-One can only apply Eq.~(\ref{finitem}) in the low chemical-potential limit, i.e. $(m - T)/\mu \gg 1$.
-So, if for example we adopt, $3 \gg 1$, then one can use Eq.~(\ref{finitem}) up to $\mu \le m - 3 T$.
-On the other hand, in the large chemical potential limit, $\mu \ge 3m$ one expects the thermodynamic potential to approach the massless limit [Eq.~(\ref{q20})].
-Obviously, however, this is only applicable for $T < 3m \sim 30$ MeV.
-For higher temperatures up to $\sim$50 MeV as can occur in the center of core collapse supernovae \cite{Wilson03} for a soft EoS, one could instead adopt an interpolation from $\mu \le m_s - 2 T$ to $\mu \ge 2m_s$.
+Thus, one can only apply Eq.~(\ref{finitem}) in the low chemical-potential limit, i.e. $\mu \le m_s$.
+On the other hand, in the large chemical potential limit, $\mu ^>_\sim 2 m_s$ one expects the thermodynamic potential to approach the massless limit of Eq.~(\ref{zerom}).
+So, we are faced with the dilemma that the function is well posed for $\mu < m_s$ and $\mu ^>_\sim 2 m_s$, but is not well defined between.
+Hence, we have considered various interpolation schemes.